percona/pmm-doc/docs/get-started/backup/mongo-prerequisites.md

 !!! caution alert alert-warning "Important"
       Use `pbm` in manual mode only for restoring sharded cluster backups or other operations that can only be completed via the PBM CLI!
-Since PMM takes care of the PBM configuration, any unecessary manual intervention can break the state.
+Since PMM takes care of the PBM configuration, any unnecessary manual intervention can break the state.